stayForward09/Rythm_react_gatsby/src/pages/news/great-results-from-the-spring-cup.md

 ---
 published: true
-title: GREAT RESULTS FROM THE SPRING CUP
+title: International Spring Cup 2018
 date: 2018-05-05T18:58:57.062Z
 ---
 Well done to all our gymnasts that have attended the international London Spring Cup last weekend.